 “What I love most about my job is being able to meet people face-to-face and help them save money while ensuring they have the health care coverage they need,” he says.
 “It’s been wonderful working with Darlene.
 We had an instant connection, including one really neat thing in common – the fact that we both love to fish.”

 When Is The Best Time to Buy a Medicare Supplement?

 If you are 65 or older and enrolled in Medicare Part A and B, you can enroll in a Medicare Supplement plan at any time.

 You can also take advantage of open enrollment periods offered by some companies.
-For example, from now until Jan.
-15, 2019, Avera Health Plans offers a Medicare Supplement open enrollment period.
+Every fall Avera Health Plans offers a Medicare Supplement open enrollment period.

-“That means we can help people get a policy in place with no health questions asked – even if they’re currently ill or have a prior health condition,” adds Skals.
-“Now is a great time to review your plan for 2019 and find out if you can save money.”
+“That means we can help people get a policy in place with no health questions asked – even if they’re currently ill or have a prior health condition,” adds Dahl.
+“Now is a great time to review your plan and find out if you can save money.”